Why Invest Here?

 Transportation & Warehousing

-Health Services Moose Jaw serves as a regional health care centre, with a major hospital, rehabilitation centre and long term care facility.
-Five outpatient clinics also provide residents with easy access to over 40 physicians and surgeons.
+Moose Jaw serves as a regional health care centre with a major hospital, rehabilitation centre and long term care facilities.
+Five outpatient clinics provide residents with easy access to over 40 physicians and surgeons.
 The Crescent View Clinic takes pressure off the emergency room by treating minor health issues and is operated by nurse practitioners.